mikeoleary/mikeoleary.github.io/docs/_posts/2023-11-19-aws-sslo-inbound-part1.md

 Why am I even going to write another article?
 I am not sure I will, but if I do it will because I want a nice, simple article that is almost identical to the Azure one I referenced at the beginning of this blog.

-Heath's article series is excellent and delves into detail, and Yossi's article is great for understanding GWLB and F5.
-But Heath's articles are deeper than my past articles that have seemed to land well with customers looking for a quicker read (assuming they know the details of how these things work).
-And Yossi's attached demo is now slightly dated (the Terraform version required is old, and BIG-IP images have been updated since his code was written).
+Heath's article series is detaild, and Yossi's article is great intro to GWLB and F5.
+But Heath's articles are deep and some folks like a quick read.
+And Yossi's demo code is now out of date and requires updates.
 So I don't think my article will confuse or overlap too much.

 ### What's different about AWS and Azure for F5's SSLo?
-1. **AWS will require that we use GWLB**.
+1. **In AWS we will use GWLB**.
 Why?
-Because in with AWS LB options, this is the only one that will *not* perform Destination NAT'ing, which is something we need.
+Because in with AWS LB options, this is the only one that will *not* perform Destination NAT'ing, which is something I want in this scenario.
 In Azure I can use a regular Azure LB (not a Azure GWLB) because I can disable Destination NAT'ing with the Floating IP option.

-    Actually, I guess strictly speaking we might be able to do *inbound* SSLO with multiple regular AWS ELB's but it would be a PITA because you'd either need a ELB per site (ie, ELB sprawl) or use L7 routing (host header or SNI-based routing) for your inbound traffic.
-Anyway, we're using AWS GWLB.
+    We aren't *forced* to use GWLB.
+SSLO in AWS was possible before GWLB was released.
+We could use multiple ELB's but you'd either need a ELB per site (ie, ELB sprawl) or use L7 routing (host header or SNI-based routing).
+For HA, we could go Active/Active, remap EIP's, or update a route table like in [my still-popular DevCentral article](https://community.f5.com/t5/technical-articles/deploy-big-ip-in-aws-with-ha-across-az-s-without-using-eip-s/ta-p/291221).

 2. **This means we'll have to use tunnels**.
 AWS GWLB uses Geneve tunnels.
 In Azure we didnt need to worry about tunnels.
 (Azure's GWLB uses VXLAN tunnels but that is out of scope.).